Conor Garland Game Preview: Canucks vs. Sharks

 Garland Stats vs. the Sharks

-- The Sharks have given up 72 goals in total (4.2 per game), which ranks 32nd in the league in goals allowed.
+- The Sharks are 32nd in goals allowed, giving up 84 total goals (4.2 per game) in the league.

 |2023-2024 Season